Another story of a “gluten-free” company putting profit over people. Color me surprised.

 Here is some more info from their website, taken today February 28, 2023:

 – “We are 100% gluten and grain free and use only REAL food to provide low-carb, delicious options for any occasion.
 Everything has less than 12g net carbs per serving, are high in protein, low in sugar, and made with real food ingredients.”

 – “All of our Foods are Certified Gluten Free.”

-So you can imagine my surprise when someone sent me a photo of an item they released on January 10, 2023: Creamy Poblano Chicken Enchiladas.
+Imagine therefore my amazement when I received a picture of something they released on January 10, 2023: Creamy Poblano Chicken Enchiladas.
 The first ingredient?
 Modified wheat starch.
 The second ingredient?
 Wheat flour.
 Before I go on about the gluten factor, can we talk about the nutritional value of this product, since their mission it to make nutritious foods:

 500 calories?
 940mg of Sodium?
 135mg of Cholesterol?
 In what universe is this nutritious?
 Ok, moving on.

 I reached out to them and have not heard a response yet.
 But the person who notified me of this product did hear back from them and this is what they said:

 Where do I begin?

 - This person loves exclamation marks!!!